wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-custom-domain-name.md

 ## Create the DNS records
 
 
+1. In your browser, open the [Azure Classic Management Portal](https://manage.windowsazure.cn).
 2. In the **Websites** tab, click the name of your site and select **Dashboard**.
 3. Select **Manage Domains** from the bottom of the page.
 (If this option is disabled, make sure you are using Shared, Basic, or Standard mode.
-For more information, see [How to scale websites](http://www.windowsazure.cn/documentation/articles/web-sites-scale/).)
+For more information, see [How to scale websites](/documentation/articles/web-sites-scale/).)

 	![](./media/web-sites-custom-domain-name/dncmntask-cname-6.png)

 4. The IP address is listed toward the bottom of the dialog.

 	![](./media/web-sites-custom-domain-name/ipaddress.png)

 ##<a href="create-the-dns-records"></a> Create the DNS records
 